srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 		:align: center
 		:height: 250px

-	- Open this menu and proceed to the sub-menu asociated with the USIM being used.
+	- Open this menu and proceed to the sub-menu associated with the USIM being used.
 It should look something like the following:

 	.. image:: .imgs/sim_settings.jpg
 		:align: center